toby-ng11/example-dev/README.md

-**Project to Quote (P2Q) - Laminas Project Documentation**
+**Project to Quote (P2Q) - Laravel Test Project Documentation**

 ---

 # Project Overview

-**Project Name:** Project to Quote (P2Q)
+**Project Name:** Project to Quote (P2Q) - Laravel Test Project

 **Description:**
-P2Q is an internal tool designed for architect representatives to manage opportunity records.
-Opportunities can be converted to projects once awarded to a contractor.
-Additionally, the system allows conversion to quotes and enables reps to submit quotes for manager approval.
+This Laravel-based test project is being developed to experiment with React components and Inertia.js integrations.
+The goal is to test and refine components before integrating them back into the main Laminas project for Centura.

 # Technology Stack

-* Laminas MVC
-* Laminas\Db
+* Laravel Framework
 * Inertia.js
 * React
-* SQL Server
+* SQL Server (for testing purposes)
-* Hosted on IIS (Windows Server)
+* Hosted on IIS (Windows Server, internal)

 # Features

-* Manage opportunities and projects
-* Convert opportunities to projects
-* Convert projects to quotes
-* Quote submission and manager approval workflow
+* React component testing
-* Partial migration of controllers to Inertia.js/React for modernized frontend
+* Inertia.js integration for frontend
+* Mimics Laminas MVC workflows for opportunities, projects, and quotes
+* Backend and database structure compatible with the Laminas project for easy migration

 # Setup Instructions